Tree Layout

 Interactive tree layout playground

 The Playground lets you experiment with yFiles' tree layout interactively.
 Create, edit, and style graphs, adjust layout parameters, and see results instantly—all in one online IDE.
-Discover how easy it is to prototype and design graph-based applications with yFiles.
+The included sample demonstrates an organization chart, showing how easily you can design and prototype business hierarchies and other structured data with yFiles.

 graph.nodeDefaults.size = [70, 70]; graph.nodeDefaults.style = new ShapeNodeStyle({ shape: ShapeNodeShape.ELLIPSE, cssClass: "node", }); graph.nodeDefaults.labels.style = new LabelStyle({ shape: LabelShape.PILL, backgroundFill: "white", backgroundStroke: "1px solid #6A8293", font: "15px poppins", textFill: "#6A8293", }); graph.edgeDefaults.labels.style = new LabelStyle({ shape: LabelShape.PILL, backgroundFill: "#6A8293", backgroundStroke: "1px solid white", font: "15px poppins", textFill: "white", }); graphComponent.fitGraphBounds()